 Syntara Ltd (SNT) - Cash Flow Conversion Efficiency

 Based on the latest financial reports, Syntara Ltd (SNT) has a cash flow conversion efficiency ratio of -0.694x as of June 2025.
 Cash flow conversion efficiency measures how effectively a company's net assets (equity) generate operating cash flow.
 It is calculated by dividing operating cash flow (AU$-11.12 Million ≈ $-7.86 Million USD) by net assets (AU$16.02 Million ≈ $11.33 Million USD).
 A higher ratio indicates that the company is more efficient at using its equity to generate cash flow from its core operations.
+See how many days can Syntara Ltd fund operations to measure how many days the company can operate on defensive assets alone.

 Syntara Ltd - Cash Flow Conversion Efficiency Trend (2004–2023)

 This chart illustrates how Syntara Ltd's cash flow conversion efficiency has evolved over time, based on yearly financial data.
-Read Syntara Ltd debt and liabilities for a breakdown of total debt and financial obligations.

 Syntara Ltd Competitors by Cash Flow Conversion Efficiency